tarcieri/micromath/README.md

 - Apache License, Version 2.0, ([LICENSE-APACHE](LICENSE-APACHE) or http://www.apache.org/licenses/LICENSE-2.0)
 - MIT license ([LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT)

-Incorporates some tests from the [libm crate], which is Copyright © 2018 Jorge Aparicio and also dual licensed under the Apache 2.0 and MIT licenses.
+Incorporates portions of some tests from the [libm crate].
+Copyright © 2018 Jorge Aparicio and also dual licensed under the Apache 2.0 and MIT licenses.